LassoSoft/LassoGuide/lasso_guide_source/language/control-flow.rst

       // ...
    }

 Either form is accepted.
-Although a match conditional produces no value, the first form does auto-collection, as will the second if associated with an auto-collect block (``=> {^ ... ^}``).
+Although a match/case conditional produces no value, the first form does auto-collection, as will the second if associated with an auto-collect block (``=> {^ ... ^}``).
 See the :ref:`captures` chapter for more information about these different types of code blocks.